QSA pricing

 Sources: aggregated buyer data from Vendr, public ControlScan customer disclosures, and PCI engagement quotes on practitioner forums.
 The Level 1 ROC pricing window is for ControlScan's mid-market sweet spot; complex Level 1 work crosses into the named-firm tier.

-The Sysnet and Mastercard acquisition context
+The Sysnet acquisition and VikingCloud context

 For buyers, the practical effect is a wider product surface available through the ControlScan relationship and a stronger pull toward acquirer-led SAQ workflows.
 The pricing on standalone QSA consulting work has remained consistent through the acquisitions, which is meaningfully different from how other post-acquisition QSA firms have shifted (some named-firm post-acquisition repricing has been aggressive).
 ControlScan's QSA pricing today is broadly in line with where it sat pre-Sysnet, adjusted for general QSA market inflation of roughly 5 to 8 percent annually.